Click on each question to see the answer.

 Anger is triggered by thinking about the specific situation.
 This is the cognitive (thought) cue.
 It is through cognitive cues that we may interpret the actions of others as disrespectful or embarrassing.

 When we focus on those critical and hostile thoughts, it makes anger seem like an appropriate response to situations that generally do not demand it.

-Why should I be kind to my kids when they say hateful things to me?
+How can I be kind to my kids when they say such hateful things to me?